sage-code/maj/numerals.md

 ## Numerals

+{ "numar", "numars" }

+Verb: numar

 All numerals are created from base of 3 letters.

-1. only "zero" numeral start with a vowel "act",
+1. only "zero" numeral start with a vowel "anut",
-1. even number are ending with "t",
+1. even number are ending with "aut" = "even",
-1. odd numbers are ending with "n",
+1. odd numbers are ending with "aon" = "odd",
-1. first two letters derived from alphabet,
+1. first letter is derived from alphabet,
 1. the alphabet order respected for numerals: a < b ... < m,
 1. for hundreds we use "a" suffix,
 1. for thousands, millions and billions we use "e" suffix.